Youjixian/UnityAILocalizationTranslator/README.md

 2. **Issue: Some fields are not syncing correctly**
    Solution: Check if the column names in the Feishu document match the mapping configuration.

+3. **Issue: There is a bug, or some fields in the plugin are incorrect in English or Chinese**
+   Solution: Please submit an Issue directly, and describe the problem clearly.
+Thank you.

 ### AI Translation Common Issues

 1. **Issue: Poor AI translation quality**
    Solution: Try adjusting the AI prompt words or use a more advanced model.
+It's also best to use Feishu table descriptions to improve translation accuracy.

 2. **Issue: Translation process interrupts**
    Solution: This may be due to API rate limits or network issues.
 Wait a few minutes and try again.